Create a New Parcel Tie

 All tied parcels must be in the “same ownership”.
-The client numbers, names and addresses must be identical.
+The client numbers, names, addresses and ownership type must be identical.
 If they are not, a request for amalgamation must be submitted prior to the letter requesting the changes to the parcel ties.

 Forms and instruction sheets for client number amalgamations are available by clicking the Forms tab followed by Manage Your ISC Accounts under the Managing Your ISC Account menu.
 There is no cost associated with this process which can usually be completed within a few days.